DEFRA/tradeplatform-daera-rfl-api/README.md

 # Setup

-To run this function, you will need a `.\src\DEFRA.Trade.API.DAERA.RFL\appsettings.Development.json` file.
+To run this webapp, you will need a `.\src\DEFRA.Trade.API.DAERA.RFL\appsettings.Development.json` file.
 The file will need the following structure:

 ```jsonc
 {